ROCO504/ROCO504/README.md

-# ROCO 504 Advanced Robot Design
+# ROCO504 Advanced Robot Design
 Repository for the ROCO504 module autumn 2016 at Plymouth University, UK.

 Part of the MEng(Hons) Robotics programme in the School of Computing, Electronics and Mathematics.